intrepidza/loan_data_project/README.md

 ## Steps:

-N.B. the process creates a large DuckDB database (1.6 gigabytes), so be sure there is enough space in the destination project path.
+N.B.
+Before proceeding, please note that the process creates a large DuckDB database (+-1.1 gigabytes), so be sure that there is enough space in the destination project path.

-1) Copy Github branch to local computer path:
+1) Copy Github branch to a local computer path:

     git clone https://github.com/intrepidza/loan_data_project.git

-2) Create .env file in project root folder with variables:
+2) Create a .env file in project root folder with variables:

     KAGGLE_USERNAME="[ENTER_YOUR_USERNAME_HERE]"

     KAGGLE_KEY="[ENTER_YOUR_API_KEY_HERE]"

-3) Using PowerShell, navigate to root of project and create python virtual environment with command:
+3) Using PowerShell, navigate to root of project and create a python virtual environment with command:

     python -m venv .venv

-4) Activate virtual environment with command:
+4) Activate the virtual environment with command:

     .venv/scripts/activate